 If you have never been to Niseko before, it is very likely you will be staying either in the Grand Hirafu area or the Niseko village area.

-For group travellers like family or a group over 4 persons, it’s probably the best for you to book for a holiday home in Grand Hirafu area, after several years development, Grand Hirafu area is now becoming a small town, you can find nice onsen (hot spring), restaurants, bars, shops in the area, and there is shuttle bus running around the whole Hirafu town, from upper Hirafu to lower Hirafu.
+After several years of development, Grand Hirafu area is now becoming a small town, you can find nice onsen (hot spring), restaurants, bars, shops in the area, and there is a shuttle bus running around the whole Hirafu town, from upper Hirafu to lower Hirafu.